Last updated on March 22nd, 2023

-While both of these software are good choices, we would recommend Wondershare DVD Creator as it offers rich features and is more user-friendly.
+While both of this software are good choices, we would recommend Wondershare DVD Creator as it offers rich features and is more user-friendly.
 It also has a free trial version that you can use to test out the software before making a purchase.

 Using Wondershare DVD Creator

 Wondershare DVD Creator is a software that allows you to create DVDs from video or data files.
 It is available for both Windows and Mac.
 With this software, you can create DVDs from AVI, MP4, WMV, MOV, and other video formats.